US electronics firm struck deal to transport and hire Uyghur workers

 The company's two largest investors are funds run by BlackRock Inc and Eagle Asset Management, an affiliate of Carillon Tower Advisers.

 BlackRock declined to comment.
-A spokesman for Eagle Asset Management said: "Since becoming aware of purported labour issues involving one of our investments, we immediately approached the company's senior leadership and they have provided assurances that labour is paid, treated humanely and employed at-will.
-Should we learn otherwise, we will take appropriate action?"
+A spokesman for Eagle Asset Management said: "Since becoming aware of purported labor issues involving one of our investments, we immediately approached the company's senior leadership and they have provided assurances that labor is paid, treated humanely and employed at-will.
+Should we learn otherwise, we will take appropriate action."

 Six groups of workers were transported from Xinjiang to the UEI factory between May 2019 and February 2020, according to Qinzhou government notices, confirmed to Reuters by government officials in Xinjiang and Guangxi.